Faculty Matters & Governance

-The Registrar is Lionel Lennox and the Faculty Secretary is Hazel Bell.
-They may be contacted by writing to Diocesan Registry, Stamford House, Piccadilly, York YO1 9PP, by telephone on 01904 623487 or by e-mail to firstname.lastname@example.org.
+Alice Bracken may be contacted by writing to Diocesan Registry, Stamford House, Piccadilly, York YO1 9PP, by telephone on 01904 561426 or by e-mail to firstname.lastname@example.org.

-For a full list of faculty documents issued by the Diocesan Registry please scroll down
+For a full list of faculty documents issued by the Diocesan Registry please see the FAQs below

 Churches and Churchyards

 A faculty or permission is required from the Court for all repair and other work done in churches and churchyards.
-This is a requirement of law and the procedure for application is prescribed by the Faculty Jurisdiction Rules 2000.
-It is for the Chancellor of the Consistory Court to determine each application (called a Petition for Faculty) after receiving advice from the Diocesan Advisory Committee for the Care of Churches and consideration of representations from statutory consultees or objections received in response to public notice.
+This is a requirement of law and the procedure for application is prescribed by the Faculty Jurisdiction Rules 2015.
+It is for the Chancellor of the Consistory Court to determine each application (called a Petition for Faculty) after receiving advice from the Diocesan Advisory Committee for the Care of Churches (the DAC) and consideration of representations from statutory consultees or objections received in response to public notice.
 Certain work, as set out in List A may be carried out without faculty permission.
 Work set out in List B does not require faculty permission but does require the Archdeacon’s permission.
 More information about works on List A and List B is available on the DAC web pages www.dioceseofyork.org.uk/dac or from the Registry.

 The Archbishop of York and the Chancellor have provided a joint statement entitled This Church, its fixtures, furnishings and contents and the churchyard.
 Also published by the Chancellor is Guidance on Various Churchyard Matters concerning memorials and headstones, management and maintenance of the churchyard, burial and commemoration after cremation.

 Accidents in churchyards which cause injury do, unfortunately, occur from time to time.
 There have been cases of death as well as serious injury caused by headstones, box tombs, and table top tombs which have been in a dangerous condition and have fallen or collapsed.
-Notes of Guidance entitled Churchyards: Broken and Dangerous Gravestones issued by the Registrar and DAC Secretary provide information and guidance on the legal position and good practice in this area.
+The Registry staff can provide information and guidance on the legal position and good practice in this area

 It is the obligation of every PCC of a church which has a churchyard which is used for burials or for the burial of cremated remains to hold and to keep up to date a plan of the churchyard.
 The Churchyard Plans and Regulations 1992 sets out the requirements for the plan.